Rugby League World Cup: Hosts

+NB: As Great Britain was the IRL nation until 1995, the United Kingdom is used to refer to host nations before this time regardless of the number of home nations which actually hosted the tournament.

 Stadiums

 In total, 81 stadiums have hosted world cup games over the 14 tournaments.
-Headingley Stadium in Leeds has hosted the tournament the most times, having had games in 7 world cups with Central Park, Wigan and Lang Park, Brisbane having hosted 6 tournaments.
-52 stadiums have hosted matches in just 1 tournament.
+Headingley Stadium in Leeds has hosted the tournament the most times, having had games in eight world cups with Central Park, Wigan and Lang Park, Brisbane having hosted six tournaments.
+52 stadiums have hosted matches in just one tournament.
 The most stadiums used in a tournament was in 2000 when 26 stadiums were used; the stadium capacity was the highest ever at 704,400.
 However, the occupancy was also the lowest ever at just 37.46%.

 The largest stadium in terms of capacity ever used was Wembley Stadium, London with a seating capacity of 90,000; the stadium was used in the 2013 tournament as the venue for the semi-final double-header.
 The smallest stadium ever used was also in 2013 when The Gnoll, Neath, with a capacity of 5,000 hosted a game between Wales and Cook Islands.
 Despite this, it was not the lowest attended game; this was in the 2000 World Cup when just 1,497 attended the game between Wales and Lebanon at Stradey Park, Llanelli.

 The cities with the most stadiums used are Sydney and London with 4 each.
 Hull and Auckland are the cities with the next highest number with 3 each.